givonz/TechWritingSamples/ReadMe.txt

 The systems requirements is a sample based upon a real project for a bankrupt company that no longer exists.
-I was the data processing manager in charge or setting up the internal system for the manufacturer and coordinating with distributors and customers (chain store headquarters).
+I was the data processing manager in charge of setting up the internal system for the manufacturer and coordinating with distributors and customers (chain store headquarters).

 The evidence based reporting project was started as a volunteer project